simoncozens/fonts-and-layout/features.md

     pos @Alike B -50;

-The `-50` in that rule was a value record, a way of specifying a distance in Opentype feature rules.
+The `-50` in that rule was a *value record*, a way of specifying a distance in Opentype feature rules.
 A bare number like this as a value record is interpreted as shifting the X advance by the given number of units.

 Now we are using a different form of the `pos` instruction *and* a different form of the value record:

-    pos @longdescenders 0 \uni0956 <0 -90 0 0>;
+    pos @longdescenders 0 uni0956 <0 -90 0 0>;

 Let's take the different form of the `pos` instruction first.
 Whereas the three-argument form (`glyph glyph distance`) applied the value record to the first glyph, this four-argument form (`glyphA distanceA glyphB distanceB`) allows you to alter the position and advance of *both* glyphs (or glyph sets) independently.
 To take a stupid example:

     pos A 0 B 50

 What does this do?
-When "B" follows "A" in a text, we add 50 units of advance to the "B", opening up the space between "B" and whatever glyph follows it.
+When "B" follows "A" in a text, we add 50 units of advance to the "B"; this has the effect of opening up the space between "B" and whatever glyph follows it.

 But in our Devanagari example, we don't want to move the mark across - we want to move it down.
 Enter the second form of the value record: